S3-working-group/s3-practical-guide/content/src/patterns/meeting-formats/governance-meeting.md

 A typical governance meeting includes the following phases:

 1. Opening: [check in](section:check-in) with each other and attune to the objective of the meeting
 2. Administrative matters
     -   Check for consent to the previous meeting’s minutes
     -   Agree on a date for the next meeting
     -   Check for any last-minute agenda items and for consent to the agenda
 3. Agenda items (see below)
 4. [Meeting evaluation](section:evaluate-meetings): reflect on your interactions, celebrate successes and share suggestions for improvement
 5. Closing: Check in with each other before you leave the meeting.

 ![Phases of a governance meeting](img/meetings/governance-meeting.png)

-## Roles involved in a governance meeting:
+## Roles Involved in a Governance Meeting

 -   The [Meeting Host](section:meeting-host) is responsible for preparing and following up on the governance meeting.
 -   The [Logbook Keeper](section:logbook-keeper) records details of decisions, and keeps those records up to date and organized